Julie Allen is in her seventh season as an assistant coach to the Miners’ volleyball program.

 Herrera also ranked 14th in the nation, third in C-USA and first on the team in points, totaling 5.11 per set and was named C-USA Offensive Athlete of the Week after leading the team to a 3-0 victory over the Rice Owls with a match-high 12 kills, only one error and a .611 hitting percentage.
 The middle blocker topped off her career with three All-Tournament selections.

-In 2014, Allen mentored starting setter, Lindsey Larson.
-The sophomore ranked first on the squad in assist (920) and third in digs (227).
-The Canada native recorded a team-high 11 double-double performances and registered 16 matches with 30 or more assists.
+In 2014, Allen mentored starting setter, Lindsey Larson who ranked first on the squad in assist (920) and third in digs (227).
+The Canada native recorded a team-high 11 double-double performances and registered 16 matches with 30 or more assists in the season.

-Larson not only saw success on the court but in the classroom as well.
-Larson is a three-time Conference USA Commissioner’s Academic Medalist, a three-time C-USA Commissioner’s Honor Roll and 2014 C-USA All-Academic recipient.
+Larson has not only seen success on the court but in the classroom as well.
+Larson is a three-time Conference USA Commissioner’s Academic Medalist, a four-time C-USA Commissioner’s Honor Roll and two-time C-USA All-Academic honoree.

 Allen also guided true freshman Coline Coessens to a successful start with the Miners.
 Coessens earned the starting outside hitter position and played in all six rotations.
 The native of Belgium finished on top with 279 kills, 29 receptions and 325 points.
 The freshman led the Miners in kills in 13 matches.
 The outside hitter ranked second in serving aces (19), fourth in digs (224) and recorded 43 blocks.
 Coessens was named to the 2014 Conference USA All-Freshman team, becoming the first Miner to receive the honor since 2010.

-On the defensive side Allen mentored starting liberos Dayanna Acevedo-Rios, Victoria Valencia and Stephanie Figueroa.
+On the defensive side Allen mentored starting liberos Dayanna Acevedo-Rios, Victoria Valencia, Stephanie Figueroa, Ashley Peak and Sarah Villa.

 Acevedo-Rios transferred from Iowa Western in 2012 and became the starting libero for the Miners in 2014.
 The senior played in 87 sets making 5 starting appearances.
 The transfer led the miners in digs (274) with an average of 3.15 digs per set.